-Since I started using Visual Studio Code for creating PowerShell scripts, I added more extensions to it which make the look and feel better and make scripting easier.
-In this blog post, I will show you which ones I use and why.
-If you use certain extensions that you want to share, please leave a comment 🙂
+Since I started using Visual Studio Code for creating PowerShell scripts, I added more extensions to it, which make the look and feel better and make scripting easier.
+This blog post will show you which ones I use and why.
+If you use specific extensions that you want to share, please leave a comment 🙂

 How to install Extensions

-In Visual Studio you can browse and install extensions by selecting the icon on the left toolbar or by pressing CTRL-Shift-X.
+In Visual Studio, you can browse and install extensions by selecting the icon on the left toolbar or pressing CTRL-Shift-X.

-It’s always nice to have good-looking icons, Fluent Icons is a product icon theme that you can add and activate in Visual Studio Code.
-All icons, except the file icons (covered by file icon themes) and icons, contributed from extensions are from this site Link.
+It’s always lovely to have good-looking icons, and Fluent Icons is a product icon theme you can add and activate in Visual Studio Code.
+All icons, except the file icons (covered by file icon themes) and icons contributed from extensions, are from this site Link.

-Edit your GitHub Gists (Link) from within Visual Studio Code, Gists are easy for storing code snippets, configurations, scripts, and notes.
-I use it to create and modify .md files which I edit using MarkDown language.
+Edit your GitHub Gists (Link) from within Visual Studio Code.
+Gists store code snippets, configurations, scripts, and notes quickly.
+I use it to create and modify .md files, which I edit using MarkDown language.
 (More information).
 For example, this is a Gist that I added using Gistpad:

-Because of the MarkDown language, it looks like this in other programs or in the browser :
+Because of the MarkDown language, it looks like this in other programs or the browser :

-It’s just a nice way of storing your thoughts and code snippets without leaving your Visual Studio Code editor 🙂
+It’s just an excellent way of storing your thoughts and code snippets without leaving your Visual Studio Code editor. 🙂

 When opening a file, it makes sections of it.
 When selecting a value from the left, it jumps to the line in the file itself.
 It also counts the values and makes editing JSON files easier because of the analysis of formatting.

-The markdownlint extension is a source code formatter and makes sure you format your .md file with all the standards of the MarkDown language.
+The markdownlint extension is a source code formatter and ensures you format your .md file with all the standards of the MarkDown language.
 While editing a .md file, it looks like this:

-I started the file with two #’s, it should be only one # because it’s a top-level heading.
-It’s nice for formatting your file correctly although it can be tough sometimes because it’s pretty strict 😉
+I started the file with two #’s, and it should be only one # because it’s a top-level heading.
+It’s nice for formatting your file correctly, although it can be tricky sometimes because it’s pretty strict 😉

 I use this because it’s a nice dark color theme for Visual Studio Code with these options:

-Personally, I use the normal Night Owl with Italics, the Light version is way too light 😛 And that setting looks like this:
+I use the normal Night Owl with Italics.
+The Light version is way too light. 😛 And that setting looks like this:

-Makes sense of course to have this one installed, it provides support for editing the PowerShell scripts in Visual Studio Code.
+It makes sense, of course, to have this one installed.
+It provides support for editing the PowerShell scripts in Visual Studio Code.
 And for the PowerShell ISE lovers… You can set the Color Theme to match the ISE colors 😀

 PowerShell Stack Overflow Search

-Sometimes you need some help or examples on a certain cmdlet, when selecting Get-ADGroupMember for example in your script and pressing CTRL-Shift-F1 it will take you to their website and do a search of topics about it:
+Sometimes, you need some help or examples on a certain cmdlet.
+When selecting Get-ADGroupMember, for example, in your script and pressing CTRL-Shift-F1, it will take you to their website and search for topics about it:

 Run in Powershell

-The screenshot says it all, it allows you to right-click your .ps1 file and run it in an external PowerShell prompt which is easy sometimes when working on a few scripts at the same time and debugging them.
+The screenshot says it all: it allows you to right-click your .ps1 file and run it in an external PowerShell prompt, which is easy sometimes when working on a few scripts simultaneously and debugging them.

 While editing and formatting using the Right-Click Format, I can easily see if I’m doing something wrong 😉